pmichali/lazyjack/README.md

 * Removes bridge plugin's CNI config file.
 * Removes the br0 interface

 ## Limitations/Restrictions
 * Some newer versions of docker break the enabling of IPv6 in the containers used for DNS64 and NAT64.
 * Relies on the tayga and bind6 containers (as provided by other developers).
-* The `init` command must be run on the master node, and then the updated configuration file copied to minion nodes.
+* The `init` command modifies the specified configuration YAML file.
+As a result, `init` must be done before copying the config YAML to other nodes.
+* Because the config YAML file is modified by the root user, permissions is set to 777, so that the non-root user can still modify the file.

 ## Troubleshooting
 This section has some notes on issues seen and resolutions (if any).